 - Split your meals into 6-7 portions instead of 3 large ones.

-So, we can conclude that eating a balanced diet and including enough exercises like brisk walking and yoga can help in a pleasant delivery with no complications and risks for both mother and baby.
+Eating a balanced diet and including exercises like brisk walking and yoga help to avoid complications and risks for both the mother and the baby.